LLNL/romweb/src/features.md

 ## Hyper-reduction

-Hyper-reduction is essential to reduced the complexity caused of nonlinear terms in physical simulations.
+Hyper-reduction is essential to reduce the complexity of nonlinear terms in physical simulations.

 ## Extensive Examples